-Ornithobacteriosis (ORT) is an acute, contagious bacterial disease affecting the chicken's respiratory system, caused by infection with Ornithobacterium rhinotracheale
+Ornithobacteriosis (ORT) is an acute, contagious bacterial disease caused by Ornithobacterium rhinotracheale

 - Serological tests: The presence of antibodies against O. rhinotracheale can be detected by ELISA, if taken within 1 to 4 weeks after the bird was first infected.

 is somewhat inconsistent in sensitivity to antibiotics, and varies depending on the source of the strain.
-Acquired resistance has been reported for tylosin, doxycycline, flumequine, and lincomycin.
+However, there has been some success with chlortetracycline, amoxicillin, and tylosin.